vanditsharma003/tangular/README.md

 tangular
 ========

-a table directive for angular js
+A table directive for angular js.
+Provides :
+  -Customization
+  -Pagination
+  -
+  -
+  -